Visitors are always welcome at St. Paul's!

 Arrival There are four entrances to St. Paul's.

-Front Entrance with double doors face W. Church Road.
+Front Entrance with double doors faces the North and W. Church Road.

 One door on each side of the church with a flight of stairs upon entering lead into the nave or worship space.